discernus/research/2a_populist_rhetoric_study/experiment.md

 ---
+version: "7.0"
 name: "populist_discourse_factorial_analysis"
 description: |
-  This experiment analyzes discourse patterns in presidential speeches using the Populist Discourse Analysis Framework (PDAF) v6.0.
+  This experiment analyzes discourse patterns in presidential speeches using the Populist Discourse Analysis Framework (PDAF) v7.0.
 The corpus employs a temporal design examining presidential speeches across multiple contexts spanning 2017-2025.
 The analysis will measure populist discourse dimensions to identify any statistical patterns, relationships, or temporal trends